All certificate requests must be submitted online through myVTax. To begin, select the Property Owners tab on the myVTax home screen.

 If the property was not depreciated or eligible to be depreciated, the seller must submit a signed statement using the language that “the property was not used for rental purposes or the production of income and has not been federally depreciated.”

-Depreciation only applies to Real Estate Withholding and Not Land Gains Withholding Certificates.
+Depreciation only applies to Real Estate Withholding, not Land Gains Withholding Certificates.

 3. Full demographic and property information

-The Department provides Pseudo SSNs and FEINs when an individual or entity is not eligible for a Social Security Number or Employer Identification Number.
-Individuals and businesses possessing a valid SSN or FEIN must provide it to acquire a certificate.
-To obtain a Pseudo SSN or EIN please message the department through myVTax and request a pseudo SSN or Pseudo EIN before the request for a Commissioners Certificate.
-We will need full legal names and address.
+The Department provides pseudo SSNs and FEINs when an individual or entity is not eligible for a SSN or FEIN.
+To obtain a pseudo SSN or FEIN, please message the department through myVTax.
+We will need full legal names and addresses of all parties needing a pseudo ID, as well as the reason for the request.

 4. Complete worksheets/calculation page included in the myVTax application.